sgoldenlab/simba/docs/SHAP.md

 ### Step 2: Train machine model and and generate your SHAP values.

-To start training by clicking on `Train single model from global environment` or `Train multiple models, one for each saved settings`.
+Start the classifier training  by clicking on `Train single model from global environment` or `Train multiple models, one for each saved settings`.
 You will be able to follow the progress in the Terminal window.
-A new message will be printed in the main SimBA terminalfor every SHAP score computed.
-If you are calculating the shap scores for 200 frames, you can expect the beginning of the calculations may look something like this in the main SimBA terminal:
+A new message will be printed in the main SimBA terminal for every SHAP score computed.
+If you are calculating the shap scores for 200 frames, you can expect the beginning of the calculations to look something like this in the main SimBA terminal:

 <p align="center">
 <img src="https://github.com/sgoldenlab/simba/blob/master/images/SHAP3.png" />
 </p>

 >**Note**: As noted above, calculating SHAP scores is computationally expensive and depending on the number of frames you entered in the `# target present` and `# target absent`, this could take a while.
-If you are calculating SHAP scores on a lot of frames, it's best to make it a night job.
+If you are calculating SHAP scores for a lot of frames, it's best to make it an overnighter.

-Once complete, you will see the following message `All SHAP data saved in project_folder/models/evaluations directory`.
+Once complete, you will see the following message: `All SHAP data saved in project_folder/models/evaluations directory`.
 Navigate to the directory to access your SHAP values.
 In this folder you will see two seperate CSV files.
-For example, if you generated SHAP values for a classifier called `copulation`, you will find the files `RAW_SHAP_feature_values_copulation_prediction.csv` and `SHAP_values_copulation_prediction.csv`.
-Below we will go through what the data in these two files mean.
+For example, if you performed SHAP calculations for a classifier called `copulation`, you will find the files `RAW_SHAP_feature_values_copulation_prediction.csv` and `SHAP_values_copulation_prediction.csv`.
+Below we will go through how the data in these two files can be interpreted.

 ### Step 3: Interpreting the SHAP value ouputs generated by SimBA

-The two SHAP value output files have an equal number of rows, where every row represent a frame.
-If you choose to generate SHAP values for 200 frames, for example, each of the two files will contain 200 rows, where row *N* within both files represent the data for the **same frame**.
-The first file (`SHAP_values_copulation_prediction.csv`) contains the actual SHAP values.
+The two SHAP value output files have an equal number of rows, where every row represent one of the frames that we calculated SHAp scores for.
+If you chose to generate SHAP values for 200 frames, each of the two files will contain 200 rows, where row *N* within both files represent the data for the **same frame**.
+The first file (`SHAP_values_copulation_prediction.csv`) contains the SHAP probability values.
 The second file (`RAW_SHAP_feature_values_copulation_prediction.csv`) contain the **raw** feature values for the same frames.
-The reason for generating two files is that it is sometimes necessery to match the SHAP values (represented in the `SHAP_values_copulation_prediction.csv`) with an actual feature value (represented in the `RAW_SHAP_feature_values_copulation_prediction.csv`).
+The reason for generating two files is that it is sometimes necessery to match the SHAP values (represented in the `SHAP_values_copulation_prediction.csv`) with an actual feature values (represented in the `RAW_SHAP_feature_values_copulation_prediction.csv`).

 <p align="center">
 <img src="https://github.com/sgoldenlab/simba/blob/master/images/SHAP5.png" />
 </p>

-To help understand this, I've placed the two CSV files next to each other in the image above, with the `RAW feature values` shown on the left, and the `SHAP values` on the right.
-The RAW values, on the left, shows that the distance between the nose and the tail of animal number 1 (see the column header) was 70.23404.. millimeters in frame number 1.
-Conversely, the SHAP values, shown on the right, shows that the distance between the nose and the tail of animal number 1 **increased** the copulation probability in frame number 1 with 0.317.. % in frame number 1.
+To help understand this, I've placed the two CSV files next to each other in the image above, with the `RAW feature values` file shown on the left, and the `SHAP values` file on the right.
+The red rectangle in the RAW values, on the left, shows that raw feature distance between the nose and the tail of animal number 1 (the feature name is in the header) was 70.23404 millimeters in frame number 1.
+Conversely, the SHAP values, shown on the right, shows that the distance between the nose and the tail of animal number 1 **increased** the copulation probability in frame number 1 with 0.317% in frame number 1.

-Moreover, the last four columns of your `SHAP_values_copulation_prediction.csv` file contain some information that might be helpful for interpretating the data and peace of mind:
+Furthermore, the last four columns of your `SHAP_values_copulation_prediction.csv` file contain some information that might be helpful for interpretating the data and give sanity check that the calculations were done properly:

 <p align="center">
 <img src="https://github.com/sgoldenlab/simba/blob/master/images/SHAP6.png" />
 </p>

-The first columns (`Expected_value`), contains the baseline probability value.
-That is - in this toy example - if you tried to pick a frame at random and guess if it contained the behaviour `copulation` or not, there is a 0.7693.. % chance that the frame contains copulation.
+The first of these 4  columns (`Expected_value`), contains the baseline probability value.
+That is - in this toy example - if you picked a frame at random, there is a 0.7693% chance that the frame contains the target behavior `copulation`.

 The second column (`Sum`) contains the sum of all of the SHAP values for each individual frame.
-The third column (`Prediction_probability`) is the classifiers probability for the presence of the behavior in each individual frame. **These two columns are generated as a sanity check, because the final prediction probability in the `Prediction_probability` column should equal the sum of all the SHAP values in the `Sum` column**.
+The third column (`Prediction_probability`) is the classifiers probability for the presence of the behavior in each individual frame. **These two columns are generated as a sanity check, because the final prediction probability seen in the `Prediction_probability` column should equal the sum of all the SHAP values seen in the `Sum` column**.
 If the values in these two columns are **not** identical, then something has gone astray.
 Check in with us on the [Gitter chat channel](https://gitter.im/SimBA-Resource/community) or raise a an issue and we may be able to help.
-The fourth column (`copulation_prediction`) will read either 0 or 1, and tell you if this particular frame was annotated as containiing the behavior (`1`) or not containing the behavior (`0`).
+The fourth column (`copulation_prediction`) will read either 0 or 1, and tell you if this particular frame was annotated as containing the behavior of interest (`1`), or **not** containing the behavior of interest (`0`).